inkeep/create-agents-template/README.md

 ```bash
 cp .env.example .env.docker
 ```
-Then update the `.env.docker` file with values specific to your environment.
+Then update the `.env.docker` file with the values specific to your environment.

 ### 3. Run the Inkeep Agent Framework

 ```bash
 docker-compose -f docker-compose.standalone.yml --env-file .env.docker up -d
 ```
-> [!NOTE]
-> This may take up to 5 minutes to start.

 Confirm all services are running with `docker ps`:
 ```